prisma/deployment-example-netlify/README.md

-# Prisma Deployment Example - Netlify
+# Prisma deployment to Netlify example